Kostr0min/WebPlots/README.md

 Use terminal and go to your path -> cd /home/username/your_path
 Be sure that port for Docker app (Dockerfile -> EXPOSE: port) is free
 Build the container $docker-compose build
-And run application &docker-compose up
+And run application $docker-compose up

 Be aware that docker containers are configured with the local MySQL server in mind.
 If you want to use MySQL docker container uncomment code in docker-compose.yml and clear line 9: network_mode: "host" and configure Docker volume for data.
 (I advice to use mysql-connector-python instead of SQLAlchemy)